vybdev/vyb/README.md

 # vyb

-This repository contains the 'vyb' CLI, a tool that leverages the OpenAI API to help you iteratively develop applications.
-With 'vyb', you can refine specifications, automatically generate or update code, and handle tasks like initializing or removing project metadata.
+`vyb` is a CLI that helps you iteratively develop applications, faster.
+With 'vyb', you can refine your application spec, generate or update code, or provide your own command extensions to perform tasks that are relevant to your application workspace.

 ## Features